vijayaratnam/Pillow-Plugins/README.md

 ## 6. PilImagePlugin
 Simple image plugin that allows Pillow to read and write image files with a custom file image format called "PIL" (.pil).

 The PIL image file format supports *any* image mode that Pillow supports - that's the idea of the format and the reason why I invented it.
-So it can be used to save and load images also with rather exotic modes like e.g. "PA" (palette + alpha channel) or "LA" (grayscale + alpha channel).
+So it can be used to save and load images also with rather exotic modes like e.g. "PA" (palette + alpha channel) or "LA" (grayscale + alpha channel), or 1-bit images with 2 custom colors instead of b/w (rawmode "P:1").

 The format supports DEFLATE compression of the image data, which is the same compression that PNG uses.
 Therefor a compressed RGB PIL file has roughly the same filesize as the same image stored as PNG.